Will Wilson (baseball)

-William Bradley Wilson (born July 21, 1998) is an American professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Guardians.
+William Bradley Wilson (born July 21, 1998) is an American professional baseball infielder for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Guardians.
 Wilson played college baseball for the NC State Wolfpack, and was selected with the 15th overall pick of the 2019 MLB draft by the Los Angeles Angels.
 He made his MLB debut in 2025.

 Amateur career

 Alongside baseball, Wilson also played football and basketball in middle school.
 He attended Kings Mountain High School in Kings Mountain, North Carolina.
 While playing high school football, he was a nose guard turned quarterback until he quit in order to concentrate on baseball.
-As a senior, he hit .535/.673/1.253 with 14 home runs in 26 games.
-Undrafted out of high school in the 2016 Major League Baseball draft, he enrolled at North Carolina State University where he played college baseball for the NC State Wolfpack.
+As a senior, he hit for a .535/.673/1.253 slash line with 14 home runs in 26 games.
+Undrafted out of high school in the 2016 Major League Baseball draft, he enrolled at North Carolina State University and played college baseball for the NC State Wolfpack.

 In 2017, as a freshman at NC State playing primarily second base, Wilson started all 61 games and batted .300/.377/.504 with 21 doubles (tied for the league lead; the second-highest total of any freshman in the nation), eight home runs, and 48 RBIs.
-He was named to the ACC All-Freshman Team along with being named a Freshman All-American by D1Baseball and Collegiate Baseball Magazine.
+He was named to the Atlantic Coast Conference (ACC) All-Freshman Team along with being named a Freshman All-American by D1Baseball and Collegiate Baseball Magazine.
 As a sophomore in 2018, playing shortstop he hit .307/.376/.588 with three triples, 15 home runs, and 53 RBIs in 59 games.
 During the season, he was named ACC Player of the Week three times, which set an NC State record.
-He was also named to the All ACC-First Team.
-After the season, he played for the USA Baseball Collegiate National Team.
+He was also named to the All-ACC First Team.
+After the season, he played for the United States collegiate national team.
+He hit .208 in 10 games for the U.S.

 Prior to the 2019 season, Wilson was named a preseason All-American by multiple media outlets including Baseball America and Collegiate Baseball Newspaper.
 He was named the ACC Defender of the Year along with being named to the All ACC-First Team for the second consecutive year.
 He played shortstop and finished the season slashing .339/.425/.665 with 20 doubles, 16 home runs, and 57 RBIs in 55 games.

 Professional career

 Los Angeles Angels

 Wilson was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the Los Angeles Angels with the 15th overall selection.
 He signed with the Angels on June 10 for a signing bonus of $3.4 million.
-After signing, he made his professional debut with the Orem Owlz of the Rookie Advanced Pioneer League.
+He made his professional debut with the Orem Owlz of the Rookie Advanced Pioneer League.
 Over 46 games, he slashed .275/.328/.439 in 189 at bats with 23 runs, five home runs, and 18 RBIs.